Veritas v. Zimbabwe Electoral Commission & 2 Others

 The legal challenge asserts that these limitations violate the fundamental right to freedom of expression in that they create a virtual state monopoly on speech and constitute unjustifiable prior restraint.
 Although, the right to freedom of expression is not absolute, these restrictions cannot be justified in a democratic society.
 Additionally, the provisions also violate the general public’s rights to receive information and ideas, their right to equality, their right to a free and fair elections and their right to make free and informed political choices.

 The challenge was filed on 19 December 2017.
-SALC and Veritas are awaiting a hearing date.
+The hearing was held on 18 June 2018 before Justice Tagu.

 High Court papers: